-Page 40 continued...
+Page 38 continued...

-The rates payable will be the Future Service Rate of 22.4% of payroll plus phased lump sum deficit contributions starting at £27,400 for the year to 31 March 2020, increasing by approximately 4% per annum.
-The rate payable from 1 April 2023 will be further revised following the valuation of the Pension Fund on 31 March 2022.
+The rates payable will be the Future Service Rate of 22.4% of payroll plus phased lump sum deficit contributions starting at £11,500 for the year to 31 March 2024, increasing per annum.

-The current estimated recovery period is 10 years.
+The current estimated recovery period is 9 years.